cfengine/documentation/getting-started/installation.markdown

 This generates the configuration file for Avahi in `/etc/avahi/services` and restarts the Avahi daemon in order to register the new service.

-From this point on, the Policy Server will be discovered as an Avahi service.
+From this point on, the Policy Server will be discovered with the Avahi service.
 To verify that the server is visible, run the following command (requires `avahi-utils`):